Shahriar Mandanipour: Works

-Mandanipour started writing at the age of fourteen and published his first short story, Shadows of the Cave, in 1985 in the literary journal Mofid Magazine.
+Mandanipour started writing at fourteen and published his first short story, Shadows of the Cave, in 1985 in the literary journal Mofid Magazine.
 In 1989, his first collection of short stories was published under the same title.

-Regarded as one of the most accomplished and promising writers of contemporary Iranian literature, Mandanipour's creative approach to the use of symbols and metaphors, his inventive experimentation with language, time and space, as well as his unique awareness of sequence and identity have made his work fascinating to critics and readers alike.
-In his stories, Mandanipour creates his own unique surreal world in which illusion seems as real as terrifying reality.
-The nightmares and realisms of his stories are rooted in the historical horrors and sufferings of the people of Iran.
+Regarded as one of the most accomplished and promising writers of contemporary Iranian literature, Mandanipour's creative approach to the use of symbols and metaphors, his inventive experimentation with language, time, and space, as well as his unique awareness of sequence and identity have made his work fascinating to critics and readers alike.
+In his stories, Mandanipour creates his unique surreal world in which illusion seems as natural as terrifying reality.
+The nightmares and realism of his stories are rooted in the historical horrors and sufferings of the people of Iran.

-At the outset, Mandanipour's stories are enigmatic, yet they jolt awake the reader's imagination and provoke him or her to peel away the intricately woven and fused layers in which past and present, and tradition and modernity collide.
+At the outset, Mandanipour's stories are enigmatic.
+Yet, they jolt awake the reader's imagination and provoke him or her to peel away the intricately woven and fused layers in which past, present, tradition, and modernity collide.
 His characters do not conform to conventional molds.
-Traditional identities are blurred as the lines between right and wrong, friend and foe, sanity and insanity become fluid.
-Often driven by the most basic human instincts of fear, survival and loneliness, Mandanipour's characters struggle in a world of contradictions and ambiguities and grapple with self-identity, social dilemmas, and everyday life.
+Traditional identities are blurred as the lines between right and wrong, friend and foe, and sanity and insanity become fluid.
+Often driven by the most basic human instincts of fear, survival, and loneliness, Mandanipour's characters struggle in a world of contradictions and ambiguities and grapple with self-identity, social dilemmas, and everyday life.

 In a collection of essays on creative writing, The Book of Shahrzad's Ghosts (Ketab-e Arvāh-e Shahrzād), Mandanipour discusses the elements of the story and the novel, as well as his theories on the nature of literature and the secrets of fiction.
 He writes, "Literature is the alchemy of transforming reality into words and creating a new phenomenon called fictional reality."

 His novel The Courage of Love (Del-e Del Dadegi), published in 1998, is structured around a love quadrangle with the four main characters representing earth, fire, water, and wind.
-Events in the novel take place during two different periods of war and earthquake.
-By placing the two timeframes laterally, like mirrors facing each other, Mandanipour compares the devastation, savagery, futility, and the dark consequences of war and earthquake.
-In the novel, Mandanipour employs stream of consciousness.
+The novel's events occur during two different periods of war and earthquakes.
+Mandanipour compares the devastation, savagery, futility, and dark consequences of war and earthquakes by placing the two timeframes laterally, like mirrors facing each other.
+In the novel, Mandanipour employs a stream of consciousness.
 Numerous critics, including Houshang Golshiri, have regarded the 900-page work of fiction as a masterpiece of contemporary Iranian literature.
-In 2008, he cooperated in the writing the screenplay of a documentary named Chahar Marge Yek Nevisandeh (Four Deaths of a Writer).
-It is the life of a writer showing how he dies four times in his works and the screenplay was directed by Ali Zare Ghanat Nowi.
+In 2008, he cooperated in writing the screenplay of a documentary named Chahar Marge Yek Nevisandeh (Four Deaths of a Writer).
+It is about the life of a writer showing how he dies four times in his works, and the screenplay was directed by Ali Zare Ghanat Nowi.